Become a Proposer and Submit Proposals

 Once the transaction goes through, you will see the “New Proposal” form:

 Add as much relevant information as possible.
-Think about what will help xGovs understand what you have built and help them decide whether or not to approve your request.
+Consider what will help xGovs understand what you have built and help them decide whether or not to approve your request.

 New proposal